joelong01/rust_cribbage_core/README.md

 # CribbageRust

-This project implements a set of REST APIs that allow you to build a cribbage application.
+This project implements a set of WEB APIs that allow you to build a cribbage application.
 Cards are spelled as NameOfSuit (e.g. AceOfSpades or KingOfClubs).

 This is a Rust port of [https://github.com/joelong01/CribbageJS](https://github.com/joelong01/CribbageJS)